Lesson 11: File Input and Output

 The MKDIR statement is used to create a directory or subdirectory in the current working directory.
 The following command will create a directory called "MyFolder" inside the qb64 folder:

-MKDIR "MyFolder" ' create subdirectory in current working directory
+MKDIR "MyFolder" ' create directory or subdirectory (folder) in the current working directory

 You can also supply a path to a valid subdirectory to create a directory anywhere on your drive regardless of your current working directory.

-MKDIR "\RootFolder" ' create a directory on the root of the current drive
+MKDIR "\RootFolder" ' create a directory (folder) at the root of the current drive

-MKDIR "D:\MyFolder" ' create a directory on another drive
+MKDIR "D:\MyFolder" ' at the root of another drive

-MKDIR is basically QB64's version of the Windows command line's MD command and Linux's command line's MKDIR command.
+MKDIR is basically QB64's version of the Windows command line's MD command and Linux's terminal command MKDIR.

 Directory Structure: The RMDIR Statement